 Getting the right asset mix

 As for investors, one option in the current environment is to hold a diversified portfolio of assets.
 Starting with equities, positive profits growth should support both developed and emerging markets (EM).
-However, EM equities appear to have higher risks – whether from a return to trade worries or a sharp rise in the U.S. dollar.
-With the U.S. presidential election approaching in November 2020, there is a strong possibility that Mr Trump could use his favorite weapon of tariff threats with more countries.
-This might help him to demonstrate to the U.S. electorate – notably blue-collar manufacturing workers – that he is working hard to “Make America Great Again.”
-That said, threats are different than an actual trade war and few expect even President Trump would spark such a confrontation in an election year.
+However, EM equities appear to have higher risks – whether from a return to trade worries or a sharp rise in the US dollar.
+With the US presidential election approaching in November 2020, there is a strong possibility that Mr Trump could use his favourite weapon of tariff threats with more countries.
+This might help him to demonstrate to the US electorate – notably blue-collar manufacturing workers – that he is working hard to “Make America Great Again”.
+That said, threats are different to an actual trade war and few expect even Mr Trump would spark such a confrontation in an election year.

 Within EM equities, Asia looks set to benefit from further Chinese stimulus, which looks likely.
 Stability remains the watchword for the Chinese government in this important anniversary year for the Communist Party.
-Several countries, such as Vietnam or Korea, could also benefit from any plans by US firms to move operations outside China.
-Many companies, under pressure from the US administration, are already looking to reorient their supply chains.
+Several countries such as Vietnam or Korea could also benefit from any plans by US firms to move operations outside China.
+Many companies, under pressure from the US administration, are already looking to reorientate their supply chains.

-Interest-rate cuts tend to be a good backdrop for buying assets with yield, carry or spread.
-This explains the rationale for holding high-yielding corporate bonds, notably in the U.S. and Europe.
+Interest rate cuts tend to be a good backdrop for buying assets with yield, carry or spread.
+This explains the rationale for holding high-yielding corporate bonds, notably in the US and Europe.
 EM debt is also an option.
-Of course, investors need to be selective, although the problem countries, such as Venezuela or Turkey, do not dominate EM debt markets.
+Of course, investors need to be selective, although the problem countries like Venezuela or Turkey do not dominate EM debt markets.

 A look at the alternatives

 Alternative assets can also provide income in a world of low interest rates.
-Real estate is one example, although, again, care must be taken.
-The retail sector is under pressure in many countries, noticeably the U.S. and U.K., due to the inexorable rise of e-commerce.
-On the other hand, in many economies there is strong demand for office space, data centers, logistics sites, hotels, and student and residential accommodation.
+Real estate is one example, although again care must be taken.
+The retail sector is under pressure in many countries, noticeably the US and UK, due to the inexorable rise of e-commerce.
+On the other hand, in many economies there is strong demand for office space, data centres, logistics sites, hotels, student and residential accommodation.
 The key, as ever, is location – and whether supply is growing ahead of demand.
-Housing bubbles are starting to form in some countries, such as Germany, while others, such as Canada and Australia, are seeing more difficult conditions.
+Housing bubbles are starting to form in some countries such as Germany, while others like Canada and Australia are seeing more difficult conditions.